awsdocs/amazon-emr-management-guide/doc_source/emr-plan-credentialsprovider.md

 # Authorizing Access to EMRFS Data in Amazon S3<a name="emr-plan-credentialsprovider"></a>

-By default, the role that you specify as the EC2 instance profile for Amazon EMR determines the permissions for accessing EMRFS data in Amazon S3\.
+By default, the EMR role for EC2 determines the permissions for accessing EMRFS data in Amazon S3\.
 The IAM policies that are attached to this role apply regardless of the user or group making the request through EMRFS\.
 The default is `EMR_EC2_DefaultRole`\.
+For more information, see [Use Default IAM Roles and Managed Policies](emr-iam-roles-defaultroles.md)\.

-Beginning with Amazon EMR release version 5\.10\.0, you can use a security configuration to set up EMRFS authorization for a cluster, which allows you to implement fine\-grained access control to EMRFS data in Amazon S3 for clusters that have multiple users\.
-You can specify different IAM roles for different users and groups\.
-The EC2 instance profile can assume a role based on the user or group that makes the request\.
-In addition, you can specify different IAM roles based on the location of EMRFS data in Amazon S3\.
-For more information, see [Configure EMRFS Authorization for Data in Amazon S3](emr-emrfs-authz.md)\.
+Beginning with Amazon EMR release version 5\.10\.0, you can use a security configuration to specify IAM roles for EMRFS\.
+This allows you to customize permissions for EMRFS requests to Amazon S3 for clusters that have multiple users\.
+You can specify different IAM roles for different users and groups, and for different Amazon S3 bucket locations based on the prefix in Amazon S3\.
+When EMRFS makes a request to Amazon S3 that matches users, groups, or the locations that you specify, the cluster uses the corresponding role that you specify instead of the EMR role for EC2\.
+For more information, see [Configure IAM Roles for EMRFS Requests to Amazon S3](emr-emrfs-iam-roles.md)\.

-Alternatively, you can define a custom credentials provider class, which allows you to customize access to EMRFS data in Amazon S3 if your Amazon EMR solution prevents you from using EMRFS authorization\.
+Alternatively, if your Amazon EMR solution has demands beyond what IAM roles for EMRFS provides, you can define a custom credentials provider class, which allows you to customize access to EMRFS data in Amazon S3\.

 ## Creating a Custom Credentials Provider for EMRFS Data in Amazon S3<a name="emr-create-credentialsprovider"></a>